Skip to content

 I’ve kept this as simple as possible and narrowed down four great options.
 I’ve added an additional adjustable razor to expand your thoughts on safety razors.
 Too many choices would just confuse the matter, and you don’t need that at this stage.

-Fortunately, unlike most other websites on the net that are either selling these razors or rehashing what others say, I test, use, review, and recommend safety razors for beginners and other users.
+Fortunately, unlike most other websites on the internet that either sell these razors or rehash what others say, I test, use, review, and recommend safety razors for beginners and other users.

 Video